eyuufeg/AddressBook/README.md

    search suited user by inputting partial or complete number 3.quickly find user by his/her number search suited user by inputting number
-4.list all user’s info
+4.list all userï¿½s info
    display all existing users
 5.quit application
-when quit application, it will save users’ info which you have added and quit
+when quit application, it will save usersï¿½ info which you have added and quit
 ===========================================================

 Do as following steps to package source code and run program:
 1.change directory to AddressBook
-2.input ‘mvn package’ then you can see target
+2.input ï¿½mvn packageï¿½ then you can see target
 3.change directory to target
-4.input ‘java –jar AddressBook-1.0-SNAPSHOT.jar’ to start program When screen show as following
+4.input ï¿½java ï¿½jar AddressBook-1.0-SNAPSHOT.jarï¿½ to start program
+When screen show as following

 ****************ADDRESS BOOK APPLICATION STARTING****************